oravirt/ansible-oracle/README.md

 - Copies the install-files to the servers, or installs from a remote location (e.g nfs share)
 - Install Oracle Grid Infrastructure

-<b>oralsnr:</b>
-This role will create a default listener.

-Note:
-At the moment there is no listener configured when creating a database on a filesystem (i.e no grid infrastructure present).
-Will be added later though.
-- Uses srvctl to add/start the default listener

 <b>oraasm-configureasm:</b>
 This role will create and configure the ASM-instance with an initial diskgroup.